The Police Foundation's Annual Conference 2016

 The conference will appeal to senior police officers, Police and Crime Commissioners and other criminal justice professionals.
 It will also be of interest to government policy makers, representatives from the private and third sectors and academics.

 In the spirit of austerity, the Foundation is offering a 10% discount to all police officers.
 To take advantage of this offer enter code PFCONF07 when booking online.

 We are also offering the following discounts (available on request)

 - 20% discount to Police Foundation partners (Thames Valley Police, Bedfordshire Police, Avon and Somerset Constabulary and West Midlands Police)

 - 50% discount to students (available on request)

 BT Tower complimentary drinks and buffet reception

-We are holding 40 places for early registrants to attend an informal reception which will be held on Wednesday 30 November, the night before the conference in the revolving restaurant on the 34th floor of the BT Tower.
+There are still a few places available at our informal reception which will be held on Wednesday 30 November, the night before the conference in the revolving restaurant on the 34th floor of the BT Tower.
 This is a truly special location rarely available to the public and places will be allocated on a strictly 'first come first served' basis.

 We hope you can join us in December for what promises to be an important and timely event.

 The Police Foundation